kencormican/first-milestone-project/README.md

 The files were uploaded to the Cloud9 IDE, which I used for version control, and an initial git commit was performed.
 The Cloud9 repo was then bound to a remote github repo and they were synchronised.
 The newsletter modal, booking submit form, listen and READme.md files were then completed and a second commit was initialised.
-Github Pages was then used to host and deploy the initial site constructs at the following url.
+Github Pages was then used to host and deploy the site at the following url:

 - https://kencormican.github.io/first-milestone-project/

+Please Note* After several commits to the local Cloud9 git repo and the initial push to GitHub I made some modifications to the ReadMe.md file directly on Github.
+This created a conflict between the local and remote repos.
+After several failed attempts to resolve the conflict using git commands I decided the cleanest and quickest way to resolve the issue was to delete the Cloud9 worskpace and reload it again from my local machine copy.
+This resulted in several commits being lost.

 ### Testing